 His educational background includes a bachelor’s degree in industrial sciences from Colorado State University, and a certificate of computer programming, and MBA from UVM.

 Computer-aided drafting and design is only growing in importance in the design and manufacturing industries.
 “UVM engineering has a history of producing students who are highly productive and pay great attention to the quality of their products and services,” he said.
 “My job is to continue that trend.”

-Visit UVM Continuing and Distance Education at learn.uvm.edu.
+To learn more, visit UVM Continuing and Distance Education at learn.uvm.edu.